 Top Tips For Photographing Dramatic Landscapes

-Iceland has incredible and dramatic scenery.
+Iceland has incredible and dramatic scenery, such as those you can find when hiking in Thingvellir National Park.
 When we arrived in mid-March, thick snow still layered the landscape, lakes were frozen solid and mountains dominated the skyline.

 Trying to capture the pure essence of the Icelandic landscape in a photo can be tricky, but here are the best camera settings you can use to bring a piece of Iceland home with you: